-The essay supervisor should discuss the topic with the student, offer advice on readings, discuss an outline of the proposed essay, and provide comments on an outline/draft..
-It is recommended that the outline/draft essay must be delivered to the supervisor by week 8 or 9 of Michaelmas Term at the very latest for the 1st Core essay and by week 7 of Hilary Term for the 2nd Core essay and the supervisor should return it in time for the student to revise the essay as needed.
+The essay supervisor will meet with students twice, once as a group and then once individually to discuss an outline/draft essay with you.
+The supervisor will offer advice on readings, discuss an outline of the proposed essay, and provide comments on an outline/draft.
+It is recommended that the outline/draft essay must be delivered to the supervisor by week 8 or 9 of Michaelmas Term at the very latest for the 1st Core essay and by week 7 of Hilary Term for the 2nd Core essay and the supervisor should return it in time for you to revise the essay as needed.
 Deadlines must be mutually agreed with the supervisor.
-This draft/outline can be in whatever format the student is able to prepare, up to a maximum of 5000 words.
-This will be the only opportunity for their work to be reviewed.
+This outline/draft can be in whatever format the you are able to prepare, up to a maximum of 5,000 words.
+This will be the only opportunity for your work to be reviewed.